 Vitamin E is a powerful antioxidant that can help protect your scalp and hair from damage.
 It’s like a shield against the harmful effects of free radicals, which can weaken hair and lead to hair loss.

-• Benefits: Vitamin E supports a healthy scalp, which is vital for hair growth.
-It helps maintain the integrity of the skin on the scalp and also gives your hair a strong base to grow from by reducing oxidative stress.
+• Benefits: Vitamin E supports a healthy scalp, vital for hair growth.
+It helps maintain the integrity of the skin on the scalp and gives your hair a strong base from which to grow by reducing oxidative stress.

 • Sources: Almonds, spinach, avocados, and sunflower seeds are excellent sources of Vitamin E. Including these foods in your diet can help treat hair loss and keep it looking healthy and shiny.